Philip Kelly (Canadian politician): Later life

-After leaving the Ontario legislature, Kelly attempted to run as a candidate in the upcoming federal election but he failed to win a nomination.
-In 1965, he became leader of the provincial Social Credit party for a brief period, and ran unsuccessfully as an independent candidate in the riding of Cochrane in the 1965 federal election.
+After leaving the Ontario legislature, Kelly attempted to run as a candidate in the 1958 Canadian federal election but he failed to win a nomination.
+In 1962, he became leader of the provincial Social Credit Party of Ontario party for a brief period, was nominated by the Social Credit Party of Canada as its candidate in Broadview against Progressive Conservative cabinet minister George Hees in the 1962 Canadian federal election but was disqualified for not having enough signatures on his nomination forms, after 16 signatures were struck off for not being on the official voters list.
+He ran unsuccessfully as an independent candidate in the riding of Cochrane in the 1965 federal election.

 He moved to Smooth Rock Falls near Cochrane where he bought and operated a hotel.
 He served as a town councillor for seven years and was mayor for two terms.
 He died in 1985 at the age of 83.